atigun64/growtopia_spam_detector/README.md

    - Binary classifier: Spam (1) vs. Benign (0)
    - Outputs probability [0, 1]
    - Threshold: 0.5 (≥0.5 = spam)
+   - The model also learns that `/me` is a strong spam indicator when followed by casino-style tokens or world codes.

 ## Files Reference